psf/the-invisibles/content/english/about/process.md

   automatically
 - Promote on social media
   - Draft the announcement on buffer.
 Credentials in Notion.
+  - Attach the social media trailer video (the under 10 MB copy of the trailer).
+If it is not yet on the Speaker Episode folder on Google Drive, produce it with ffmpeg (see below) and upload it there.

 #### Publishing to Spotify/Apple Podcast etc